Teyras/MT/text/chapters/110_analysis.md

 ## Analysis

-To explore the influence of aforementioned factors on measurement stability, we shall measure a reasonable set of workloads under different types of system load and different isolation technologies.
+To explore the influence of aforementioned factors on measurement stability, we shall measure a reasonable set of workloads under different execution setups with varying levels of system load and different isolation technologies.

 ### Inherent Stability-influencing Factors